course-kit/guides/getting-started.md

    -d '{"email": "kilgore@trout.com", "name": "Kilgore Trout"}'
 ```

 > Note: this URL should be kept secret as it could be used by anyone to add students to your course!
-Don’t include it in any source code.
+Don't include it in any source code.
 >

 ## Enrolment webhook

-You’ll need to now set up a webhook on your ecommerce platform to call your course’s enrolment URL.
+You'll need to now set up a webhook on your ecommerce platform to call your course's enrolment URL.

-Gumroad provides a service called Ping that will post a customer’s data to a URL after a purchase is made.
+Gumroad provides a service called Ping that will post a customer's data to a URL after a purchase is made.
 You can simply include the enrolment URL generated by CourseKit here and it will work.

 ![getting-started-11](assets/getting-started-11.png)

-To test this, go to either the course page or lesson page and click the “Enrol” button.
-You’ll then be taken to the product purchase page on Gumroad where you can make a test purchase.
+To test this, go to either the course page or lesson page and click the "Enrol" button.
+You'll then be taken to the product purchase page on Gumroad where you can make a test purchase.

 ![getting-started-12](assets/getting-started-12.png)

-Once this id done, return to the CourseKit dashboard and go to the **students page** in the side menu, and you’ll see your test user details.
+Once this id done, return to the CourseKit dashboard and go to the **students page** in the side menu, and you'll see your test user details.

-Note that the status of this student is “Pending”.
-To get to the “Active” status, the student must activate their course.
+Note that the status of this student is "Pending".
+To get to the "Active" status, the student must activate their course.

 ![getting-started-13](assets/getting-started-13.png)

 ## Course activation

-Now that the Gumroad product and webhook are setup we need to direct students to “activate” their new course.
+Now that the Gumroad product and webhook are setup we need to direct students to "activate" their new course.

 In this process, the student will either login to CourseKit or create a new account.
-This is necessary to ensure your students have secure access to the course they’ve purchased.
+This is necessary to ensure your students have secure access to the course they've purchased.

-Let’s go one step back to when a student purchases your course.
+Let's go one step back to when a student purchases your course.
 After the payment is processed successfully, Gumroad will redirect them back to your course page.
-It’s a good idea to show a message here so that student are informed that they won’t be able to access the course until they activate their account.
+It's a good idea to show a message here so that student are informed that they won't be able to access the course until they activate their account.

 > Note: Gumroad will automatically append a query parameter `sale` to the redirect URL, so you can use JavaScript to check for that and conditionally show the message.
 >